HaroldMills/Vesper/docs/tutorial.rst

    of the log indicates that the job failed because it violated a database uniqueness constraint concerning the station name.
-Both the error messages and the stack trace are useful for diagnosing why a job failed, so that you can, say, fix the problem with your command or archive that caused the failure or report a problem with Vesper.
+Both the error messages and the stack trace are useful for diagnosing why a job failed, so that you can, say, fix a problem with your command or archive if that caused the failure, or report a problem with Vesper.

    An earlier message in the log that is not visible in the figure (you can scroll up in the log to see it) indicates that because